-Now that Pride month is here, it’s important to reflect on the history of the LGBT+ community and the Pride movement.
-Fighting for equality has been a long struggle and for many, it’s still not over.
-Read our eight facts about Pride and maybe you’ll learn something new!
+Now that Pride Month is here, it’s important to reflect on the journey of the LGBTQ+ community and the Pride movement.
+Fighting for equality has been a long struggle, and for many, it’s still not over.
+Read our seven facts about Pride and maybe you’ll learn something new!

 1. Transgender women of colour made history at Stonewall.

 When looking back at the history of the Stonewall Riots, it is often white-washed.
-Marsha P. Johnson, an African-American transgender woman and drag queen, is often cited as playing a pivotal role in the uprising.
+Marsha P Johnson, an African-American transgender woman, is often cited as playing a pivotal role in the uprising.
 Slyvia Rivera, another trans woman of colour, is credited with activism associated with Stonewall.
-Although lesbians, gays, bisexuals and others participated in the riot, it’s important to remember the role of transgender people and people of colour in history as they are often excluded and face discrimination to this day.
+Although lesbians, gays, bisexuals and others participated in the riot, it’s important to remember the role of transgender people and people of colour in history as they are often excluded.

 2. “Mother of Pride” Brenda Howard was bisexual.

-Gilbert Baker created the original rainbow pride flag in 1978 after Harvey Milk asked him to create a symbol for the LGBT+ community.
+Gilbert Baker created the original rainbow Pride flag in 1978 after Harvey Milk asked him to create a symbol for the LGBTQ+ community.
 Each colour represented a meaning.
 Top to bottom they are: sex, life, healing, sunlight, nature, magic/art, serenity and spirit.
 After the assassination of Milk, there was a high demand for the rainbow flag.
 The hot pink colour was dropped due to the unavailability of the fabric.
-In 1979, the six colour version that’s used now became popular.
+In 1979, the six colour version became popular.

 4. Pride was originally called “Gay Liberation” or “Gay Freedom”.

-The name “Pride” didn’t catch on until after the 1980s.
-The original names of “Gay Liberation” and “Gay Freedom” were meant to inspire LGBT+ people to become directly involved with queer activism.
-Towards the mid-1980s, the militant nature of many organisations began to fizzle out.
+The name “Pride” didn’t catch on until the 1980’s.
+The original names of “Gay Liberation” and “Gay Freedom” were meant to inspire LGBTQ+ people to become directly involved with queer activism.
+Towards the mid-1980’s, the militant nature of many organisations began to fizzle out.
 The focus shifted from guerrilla activism to forging relationships.
 From then on, the term Pride was used to express a sense of community and acceptance.

 5. The lambda was the original Gay Rights symbol.

-Before the rainbow flag, many Gay Rights activists and groups used the Greek lambda as an LGBT+ symbol.
-It’s the symbol of the Gay Activist Alliance who says the meaning of the symbol in chemistry means, ” a complete exchange of energy–that moment or span of time witness to absolute activity.”
+Before the Rainbow Flag, many gay rights activists and groups used the Greek lambda as an LGBTQ+ symbol.
+It’s the symbol of the Gay Activist Alliance, who say the meaning of the symbol in chemistry means, “a complete exchange of energy–that moment or span of time witness to absolute activity.”
 The historical symbol is used to represent finding harmony and equality.
-Lambda Legal and the Lambda Literary Foundation took inspiration from this symbol and used it in their organisation’s names.
+Lambda Legal and the Lambda Literary Foundation took inspiration from this symbol and used it in their organisations’ names.

-7. The oldest surviving LGBT+ organisation is in the Netherlands.
+6. The oldest surviving LGBTQ+ organisation is in the Netherlands.

-8. There was a micronation of LGBT+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.
+7. There was a micro-nation of LGBTQ+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.

-As you go through the rest of June and the year, bring these Pride facts with you.
+As you go through the rest of the month and the year, bring these Pride facts with you.
 Don’t be afraid to share your new found knowledge with other community members!

 © 2018 GCN (Gay Community News).
 All rights reserved.